Classification of Horikawa surfaces with T-singularities: Complex smoothings

-\begin{proof} Let $W'$ be a Horikawa surface with only T-singularities and ample $K_{W'}$ in the closure of the corresponding Gieseker moduli space of Horikawa surfaces for a given $K^2 \geq 16$.
+Let $W'$ be a Horikawa surface with only T-singularities and ample $K_{W'}$ in the closure of the corresponding Gieseker moduli space of Horikawa surfaces for a given $K^2 \geq 16$.
 As the general nonsingular Horikawa surface has ample canonical class, we can assume we have a $\Q$-Gorenstein smoothing $(W' \subset \W') \to (0 \in \D)$.
-As $p_g\geq 10$, we have by Corollary \ref{quotDegHori} the existence of an involution on $(W' \subset \W') \to (0 \in \D)$ and the corresponding quotient $(W_0' \subset \W_0') \to (0 \in \D)$ where $W_0'$ has only T-singularities and the general fiber is a Hirzebruch surface.
+By Corollary \ref{quotDegHori}, we have the existence of an involution on $(W' \subset \W') \to (0 \in \D)$ and the corresponding quotient $(W_0' \subset \W_0') \to (0 \in \D)$ where $W_0'$ has only Wahl singularities except maybe by one quotient singularity whose smoothing has Milnor number equal to $1$.
+We replace this smoothing by the P-resolution over that singularity, denoted by $W'_t \rightsquigarrow W_0$.
+It will be key in our argument below the number of singularities of $W_0$, which must be at most $4$ by Theorem \ref{JPZ}.
 By Theorem \ref{classHorikawa}, we have a list that classifies the M-resolution $W$ of $W'$.
 From that list we deduce that $W'$ may have Du Val singularities coming from fibers of the corresponding elliptic fibration, for exactly the cases (iv), (v) and (vi) we have T-singularities of type $\frac{1}{dn^2}(1,dna-1)$ with $d>1$ (for each case only one such singularity and with $d=2$), and for the rest we have Wahl singularities.

-By Theorem \ref{JPZ}, we have that $W_0'$ can have at most $4$ singularities, and at most one of them could be $A_1$ or T-singularity with $d=2$.
 We already analyzed the Lee-Park examples in Corollary \ref{LeeParknoSpin}.
-We now go case by case checking that no small surface in the list in Theorem \ref{classHorikawa} has a quotient into $W_0'$:
+We now go case by case checking that no small surface in the list in Theorem \ref{classHorikawa} has a quotient into $W_0'$.

-(ii) We have on $W'$ at least one Wahl singularity $[3p_q-3,2,\ldots,2]$ and $p_g-2$ Wahl singularities $[2,5]$.
-These $p_g-2 \geq 8$ singularities could be in orbits of two, or the involution may fix some.
-As the quotient on these singularities by an involution is never nonsingular (Theorem \ref{invcqs}), we obtain that $W_0'$ has at least $1+\frac{p_g-2}{2} \geq 5$ T-singularities, but this is a contradiction with Theorem \ref{JPZ}.

-(iii) We have on $W'$ at least one Wahl singularity (no $[2,5]$) and $p_g-3$ Wahl singularities $[2,5]$.
-Just as in the previous argument, then we have at least $1+\frac{p_g-3}{2} \geq 5$ T-singularities on $W_0'$, but this is a contradiction with Theorem \ref{JPZ}.

-(iv) In this case we have $W'$ with at least a $d=2$ T-singularity, and $p_g-3$ Wahl singularities of type $[2,5]$.
-Then the contradiction is found as in the previous cases.

-(v) Here we have a $W'$ with at least one $d=2$ T-singularity, $(p_g-4)$ Wahl singularities $[2,5]$, and one Wahl singularity $[3,2,6,2]$.
-Then the contradiction is found as in the previous cases.

-(vi) Here we have a $W'$ with at least one $d=2$ T-singularity, $(p_g-4)$ Wahl singularities $[2,5]$, and one Wahl singularity $[3,5,3,2]$.
-Then the contradiction is found as in the previous cases.

-(vii) In this case, the surface $W'$ has at least four distinct types of Wahl singularities: two long Wahl singularities depending on $p_g$, one $[3,5,2]$, and $(p_g-4)$ $[2,5]$.
-Then the contradiction is found as in the previous cases.